Sainsbury's lifts UK stocks after rough summer

 Bernstein analysts wrote in a note to clients.

-cut its debt pile in the face of slumping metals prices.
-Its
+enough to cut its debt pile in the face of slumping metals

-shares were up nearly 10 percent after the company said it had
+prices.
+Its shares were up 5.9 percent after the company said it

 Bid talk lifted electrical goods retailer Darty, up